timpratim/Speech-To-Text-guide/README.md

 Link to presentation slides: https://docs.google.com/presentation/d/1e5PEJu6yn3tTYsO_zEAJ8hCgg7VW11cE/preview

 This workshop advances as we switch to other branches with the 6th branch having the complete code and documentation.
-If you directly switch to the 6th branch if you wish to test the application.
+You can directly switch to the 6th branch if you wish to test the application.

 **1. Introduction to CLI Applications using `cli` package in Go**